IanMercer/pi-sniffer/docs/FAQ.md

 Clean up any excess log files in `/var/log`; remove all the old gzipped log files.

 Use `sudo nano /etc/systemd/journald.conf` to change `SystemKeepFree=` to 1GB.

+# Error message "error: insufficient permission for adding an object to repository database .git/objects"

+If you accidentally run git under `sudo` the `.git` files may move to being owned by the `root` user.
+Move them all back to your account using `sudo chown -R <yourname> *` and/or `sudo chown -R <yourname> .git/*`.